dossiersolutions/Kolibri-UI/README.md

 # Kolibri UI

-** User interface component library **
+**User interface component library**

 ---

 Kolibri UI contains the presentational UI components that we use to make Dossier ProFile.
-It also contains a documentation app, a test suite, and a hot-reloading server for developing.
+It also contains a documentation app, a test suite, and a hot-reloading server for developers.

 Almost all of this is provided through [create-react-app](https://github.com/facebookincubator/create-react-app).
 This means we don't have to maintain a build configuration, which saves a lot of work for us, will still providing an awesome development environment.

 ## Usage

-Install dependency: `yarn add kolibri-ui` or `npm install kolibri-ui`
+Add as dependency: `yarn add kolibri-ui` or `npm install kolibri-ui`

 Import component: `import {SmallSpinner} from "kolibri-ui/components/SmallSpinner";`